syke99/waggy/README.md

 (more information can be found [here](https://github.com/deislabs/wagi)) to specific functions in a WASM module or WAT file.
 It accomplishes this by passing in the HTTP request information via os.Stdin and os.Args, and returning HTTP responses via os.Stdout.
 To remove considerable amounts of boilerplate code and to provide a familiar API for handling these WAGI HTTP requests, Waggy was created.
-It provides query parameter access functionality that will feel very reminiscent to those who have used [gorilla/mux](https://github.com/gorilla/mux).
+It provides path parameter access functionality that will feel very reminiscent to those who have used [gorilla/mux](https://github.com/gorilla/mux).
 Additionally, you can also map multiple handlers to a specific route based on the specific HTTP method that was used in the incoming request.
 Waggy also allows users to compile an entire server's worth of routes into a single WASM module and bypass setting up their routes via a modules.toml file if they so choose by